anyscale/templates/templates/fine-tune-llm_v2/README.md

 In addition, the deepspeed configs are provided in case you would like to customize them.

-### How can I get more control?

-This template fine-tunes with Anyscale's library `llmforge`.
-You can study main.py to find out how we call the `lmforge dev finetune` API with a YAML that specifies the fine-tuning workload.
-You can call `lmforge dev finetune` yourself and gain control by modifying the training config YAMLs in this template.

 ### What's the full list of supported models?

-The following models can be fine-tuned with `llmforge`.
+The following models can currently be fine-tuned with this template.

 - mistralai/Mistral-7B-Instruct-v0.1
 - mistralai/Mixtral-8x7b